fairandaffordable/fairandaffordable.github.io/datasharing.md

 #### Czech Republic

-The products undergoing evaluation are published by SÚKL (undergoing testing right now).
+The products undergoing evaluation are published by the State Institute for Drug Control (SÚKL).
+[This data](http://www.sukl.cz/sukl/prehled-spravnich-rizeni?target=blank) is used to generate and populate the table below on product names and submission dates.

 <table id="table_id2">
 <thead>